jadehamel/metaverse/README.md

 The Blockchains reputations and ranking as representative models to valide the integrity of Web 3.0 will remove every rights to any entity to own the metaverse as we call it now.

 Many corrupted blockchains will integrate objects that are not supposed to be there.
-It will at this moment will be spreading the biggest WTF situations of all times!
+It will be at this moment spreading the biggest WTF situations of all times!